theblackarts/tba3/README.md

     (here you're specifying upstream to point to the master branch of the official repository to pull those changes).

 That's it!

+A change from my local non-official repository that I want to pull into the official repository.